 Unfortunately, when you seek compensation after a car crash that wasn’t your fault, you’re not likely to have an easy go of it.
 Complicated insurance practices, reluctant insurance companies, and the other driver’s lawyers all stand in between you and the financial help you need to recover.

-That’s why many car accident victims like you choose to enlist the services of an Ann Arbor car accident lawyer from David Christensen Law.
+That’s why many car accident victims like you choose to enlist the services of an Ann Arbor car accident lawyer from Christensen Law.

 Michigan requires drivers to carry no-fault personal injury protection (PIP) insurance.
 That means you can immediately collect compensation for your medical bills and some other expenses after your accident.

 The downside, however, is that PIP insurance rarely covers all the expenses you’re going to encounter, especially if you’ve been seriously injured.
 Add to that the fact that most insurance companies are looking to offer victims the smallest amounts of compensation possible in the interest of enhancing their profits.

 Sometimes, the PIP benefits you’re eligible to receive may be enough to cover your losses.
 An attorney can help you file a claim with your no-fault insurer so you can receive the maximum compensation allowed under your policy.
 PIP benefits can provide compensation for the following:

 - Transportation costs to and from medical appointments

 However, in certain scenarios, you can pursue compensation that extends beyond what your PIP insurance plan has to offer.
 If you meet Michigan’s definition of serious bodily injury, you can sue the at-fault driver or party in civil court.